-The 699-bus service runs frequently between the Halls of Residence and the main University campus.
-If you plan to use these services each day you can save money by buying an exclusive, discounted Arriva Bus Pass from the Guild Shop.
+The 699 bus service runs frequently between the Halls of Residence and the main University campus.
+There are stops at the Carnatic and Greenbank sites, and outside the Guild building on the main campus.
+If you plan to use these services each day you can save money by buying an exclusive University of Liverpool bus pass from the Guild shop.
 Running in line with term dates, this is the cheapest way to get around.
 Find out more here liverpoolguild.org/arriva-bus-pass